mattieka/cart253/projects/project3/notes.md

 --

-7) things be happening when you do a collision
+7) things be happening when you do a collision just slapping some text on the screen for now